Bizarro181/gtg-dashboard/README.md

 Need to sync teams to update scoreboard?

 ---- Notes from 7/25 meeting:
+// endpoints for pause restart and reset, and game start, resume, end game, stop, heartbeat make state for games that are inactive
+NEXT: edit score
-endpoints for pause restart and reset, and game start, resume, end game, stop, heartbeat make state for games that are inactive edit score drag and drop - assign teams, lock teams, start round unreadying a team should not wipe their score from the board
+NEXT: drag and drop - assign teams, lock teams, start round unreadying a team should not wipe their score from the board
+NEXT: Actions need to be Rotate Teams, Lock Teams, Start Round
+ - Rotate Teams rotates the active teams into active games, during this phase teams can no longer be added to the games, but teams can be re-arranged
+ - Lock Teams - locks the teams into the games (teams can no longer be added or re-arranged) and presents the assignments to the instructions view
+ - Start Round - Does the same thing as it did before

+Game Statuses (should be available from a /status endpoint) idle - Idle, waiting to recieve order running - Actively running a game paused - Paused during a game ending - Wrapping up the game showing score/end video/etc error - No reponse from game or any error (for now)

+A status of "error" should put the game into a "not ready" state, moving a game from "not ready" to "ready" should check the game's status while doing so

+Questions?
+ - Should we be able to restart/resume a stopped/reset game (my assumption is no - if no then a reset/stop needs to trigger a resolution of that game so the round can finish)
+ - if a game is "ending" do we want to be able to pause (my assumption in no, the game is already over)

 == start-game (from D to G)